Shaping Purpose Driven Culture through Maturity Models

 These behaviours, in ourselves and, equally, in each other, are key to supporting progress.
 Altogether, they provide the help, insight and encouragement we each need.
 And, as a result, we can maintain each other’s enthusiasm through the setbacks, and feel part of a team which enjoys the recognition and appreciation of our efforts.

-And also it helps us to keep the goal real, and shared, and reinforce our shared values.
+Also, it helps us to keep the goal real, aligned with our purpose, and shared.
+And it helps us reinforce our shared values.

 shaping culture through mapping cultural progress